Here are all the winners from the Grammys 2022 – rolling list

 Elaine Martone

-Judith Sherman
+Judith Sherman – winner

 Best Orchestral Performance